2Lost4This/Discord-Custom-RPC/README.md

 and then `node index.js`(To start the rpc).

 # Support
 If you need help, feel free to join my [Server](https://discord.gg/saGwZtAGxJ).
 You can also join the Official [Discord Developer Server](https://discord.gg/discord-developers) if you cant get help from me.
 Hope everything works fine :).
-You cn also contact me over E-Mail: help@losti.xyz
+You can also contact me over E-Mail: help@losti.xyz

 # Special Thanks